 It takes a great deal of history to produce a little literature.
 Henry James, 1843-191

-What's in each volume of EIL?
+What is in each volume of EIL?

-The book is designed to be used directly by the student, with very little help from the parent or writing mentor, so the first part of the book explains how to use it, and each unit is laid out with complete resource links and week-by-week assignment instructions.
+The book is designed to be used directly by the student, with very little help from the parent or writing mentor, so the first part of the book explains how to use it, and each module is laid out with complete resource links and week-by-week assignment instructions.
 The Formats and Models chapter contains complete instructions and samples for the approach papers and essays the student will write, and the evaluation rubric will help the student and the evaluator determine the strengths and weaknesses of each piece of writing.

-I offer a free sample unit so you can see how the assignments are structured.
+I offer a free sample module so you can see how the assignments are structured.
 Each unit has the same basic structure, so that the student knows what to expect and how to do everything.
 The explanations at the beginning of the book are long enough to be clear, but not so long as to be overwhelming, and the Formats and Models chapter, along with the Glossary, assures that students will be able to find out what they need to know.
 To get the sample, just click the link below, and the PDF will download immediately to your computer.

 A special rubric using an evaluation model similar to the 6-Traits model makes evaluation simple for writing mentors-- including parents, tutors, or co-op leaders.
 You can find a link to a site with details of the Excellence in Literature evaluation on the FAQ page.